dy/piezo/docs/r&d.md

     + exporting each member is tedious and too much code noise.
       + that's sometimes js trouble that exports is not exported etc.
   5. Export everything by default, except for methods marked "private", eg. _abc (convention).
+    - _abc forces unnecessary noise across the file.
+It's easier to mark variable private just once.
+    + Cobra lang uses __abc for private and _abc for protected...
+    - bringing meaning to variable name symbols can be unintuitive.
+  6. We can use @ for export as well as import.
+    + Ruby has @ for protected methods, which is alternative to _abc
+    - mixes up imports/exports: it's hard to see what's what in the file

 ## [x] State management → function state identified by callsite